 extension & renovation of existing 300yr old house outside crossmaglen, county armagh

-With the New Year just around the corner you might be considering building an extension onto your current home.
+With the New Year just past, you might be considering building an extension onto your current home.

 Before working on any extension project we always ask the party involved why they want to build.

 To ensure the best result you need to hone in on exactly why you’re setting out on such a large project.
 Do you want to increase the value of the property?
 Or maybe you want to improve energy efficiency or living conditions?

 Defining why will always lead to a better end result.